gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Chunk header.

-SCTP Encryption Chunk capability is agreed by the peers at the initialization of the SCTP Association, during that phase the peers exhange information about the encryption engine availability.
+SCTP Encryption Chunk capability is agreed by the peers at the initialization of the SCTP Association, during that phase the peers exchange information about the encryption engine availability.
 Once the peers have agreed on what encryption to use, the SCTP hosts start sending SCTP Encrypted chunks containing the initialization information related to the encryption engine